 Belgium is a great place to kick off your solo female travel journey.
 It’s a small country, with lots of cities to explore.
 The public transport network is well connected, so you can rely on it to safely get you around.
-Visiting Belgium is the perfect way to experience a varied mix of culture without having to travel too far, from Flanders in the north to Wallonia in the south, with beer, fries and waffles uniting them all.
+Visiting Belgium is the perfect way to experience a varied mix of cultures without having to travel too far, from Flanders in the north to Wallonia in the south, with beer, fries, and waffles uniting them all.
 You’ll want to spend most of your time in Belgium exploring Brussels, the country’s capital.

 Top Tips for Solo Female Travel in Brussels:

 Watch out for pickpockets: Although Brussels is very safe, it’s not uncommon for pickpockets to operate on the metro and in busy areas.
 You won’t be in any danger, but the last thing you want is to lose any valuables.
 Always be aware of your surroundings and don’t put anything in your back pockets.

 Favor street food over restaurants.
 Although Brussels has some great specialties like carbonnade and moules frites, their best offerings come in street food form.
 You’ll find most Brussels locals socializing in bars, with a cornet of fries and a refreshing beer.

 England is a great solo female travel destination.
 The British capital is one of the most popular cities on the planet and for good reason.
 It has a wonderful variety and diversity that makes it a great destination, and especially as a solo female travel destination.